shingo-mori/RoboND-DeepLearning-Project/writeup.md

 The performance of the model is measured by true-positive ratio and  Intersection over Union (IoU) metric.
 The final score of the model reached 0.411516123844, which is above the required score of 0.4.

 ### Limitations
 - The IoU for the target becomes extremely low when the target is far away from the quadcopter.
-The IoU score with distant-target image (0.22494295392225377) is less than 1/3 of the score with folloing_images (0.9129568744909774).
+The IoU score in this situation  (0.22494295392225377) is less than 1/3 of the score with folloing_images (0.9129568744909774).
 This is the bottleneck of the performance of the model on the final score.

 - Although the model architecture is not limited to human segmentation, we have to train the model with other datasets in order to follow other objects (dog, cat, car, etc..).
 If correct images and labels are provided, the model should be able to segment other objects without changing its architecture.

 ### Future Enhancements

 To improve the final score, it is critical for the model to correctly segment the target from distance.
-There are two possible solutions for this problem; train with more images from different distance, or increase the input image resolution.
+There are two possible solutions for this problem; train with more images from different distances, or increase the input image resolution.

-Using more datasets is an obvious solution since it solves the underfitting problem when the target is distant.
-In addition, increasing the image resolution would also be a solve this problem because it preserves the information from distance.
-Undersizing the input images to 160x160 resolution makes it impossible for even human eyes to recognize the target in distance:
+Using more datasets is an obvious solution since it solves the underfitting problem when the target is far away from the quadcopter.
+In addition, increasing the image resolution may solve this problem because it preserves the information of the target pixels even when she is in distance.
+Current resolution of 160x160 pixels makes it impossible for even human eyes to recognize the target:

 ![Target is not recognizable even for human eyes][image_patrol_with_targ_distant]

-However, increasing the resolution makes the prediction time of the model longer, which might cause the network to be not able to perform its prediction in realtime.
+However, increasing the resolution makes the prediction time  longer, which might cause the network not to be able to perform its prediction in realtime.
 We have to take care of this trade-off.

 ### Files
 #### model